• Skip to main content

 Using a fine-mesh sifter, dust the top with powdered sugar.

-Stack of three crumb bars with more bars and fairy lights in the background
+Stack of plum bars with twinkle lights in the back.

 Microplane for zesting the orange